RNAstructure logo

 Notes about objective function:

 orega indirectly increases the end-to-end distance of a sequence by evolving a sequence segment to avoid base pairs.
 The objective function by default also includes the sequence complexity, and this is helpful to keep the sequence from evolving into repeats.
-The objective function is maximized and is the sum of (the mean probability of nucleotides in the specified segment being unpaired) and (the sequence complexity).
-The complexity component can optionally be removed with the --nocomplexity option.

 Notes about alphabet size: